vbthakkar9/NetworkLatency/README.md

     sh Client.sh

+It will ask for the server port number(same port which we have provided on server), server ip and file name that you want to send over network as input paramters.
-Once file is uploaded on server we will get success message on screen.
+Once file is uploaded on server we will get `success` message on screen.
 Press `ctrl+c` to exit.

 ## Generate Report
 Once the above steps are done we can generate the report.
 To generate the report run Final-Analysis.sh with following command.